 - 1/2 teaspoon cinnamon

 - 2 tablespoons maple syrup

-Add the margarine, cinnamon, sea salt, pecans and brown sugar to a skillet.
-Stir for a minute or a two to toast the pecans.
+Add the margarine, cinnamon, sea salt, pecans, and brown sugar to a skillet.
+Stir for a minute or two to toast the pecans.
 Add the maple syrup and stir till bubbling and sticky.
 Remove from heat and spread the praline onto a greased baking sheet to cool.
 Break the praline into pieces for garnishing the top of the pie.